vishalbakshi/portfolio-llm/QA.md

 ---

-6. What is the core hypothesis of your TinyScale Lab project regarding the connection between training dynamics and model capabilities?
+**Question:** What is the core hypothesis of your TinyScale Lab project regarding the connection between training dynamics and model capabilities?

+**Answer:** That when training dynamics show instability (exploding activations and gradients) model capabilities (grammar, context-tracking, creativity, plot, reasoning, factual knowledge) will deteriorate.

+---
-7. You built several custom apps for evaluation.
+**Question:** You built several custom apps for evaluation.
 What was the most challenging technical aspect of building the LLM Judge Agreement App with FastHTML?

+**Answer:** The most challenging aspect was balancing coding speed with app reliability.
+The judge agreement app stopped saving comments near the end of my evaluation, leading me to manually copy/paste the comments printed out in the terminal logs.
+I expect to do at least one more round of agreement scoring so this will be an issue that I need to resolve.

+---

-8. In your debugging of LoRA models, you traced floating point errors back to the difference in matrix operations between merged and un-merged layers.
+**Question:** In your debugging of LoRA models, you traced floating point errors back to the difference in matrix operations between merged and un-merged layers.
 Walk me through how you isolated that issue.

+**Answer:** I isolated that issue with a methodical process of elimination, starting broad and progressively narrowing down the problem.

+**First, I verified the weights**.
+I compared the weight matrices of the merged and unmerged LoRA layers and confirmed they were bit-for-bit identical.
+This ruled out any bugs in the weight-merging logic itself.

+**Next, I isolated the LoRA layers**.
+I checked the outputs of all non-LoRA layers in both models and found they were identical, which proved the discrepancy was happening exclusively within the LoRA layers.

+**Then, I pinpointed the forward pass**.
+The key discovery was that even with identical weights, the output of a single unmerged LoRA layer was different from its merged counterpart.
+This pointed directly to the forward pass operations as the source of the error.

+To confirm this, I used PyTorch's register_forward_hook to log the accumulating error.
+I saw the mean difference between the two models' outputs grow progressively at each layer, which is evidence of compounding floating-point error.

+The final conclusion was that the unmerged LoRA layer, which performs four separate matrix operations per layer (base_layer, lora_B, lora_B, summation), accumulates more precision errors than the merged layer, which performs only one.
+This difference, while tiny at each layer, becomes significant across the full depth of the model

+---

-9. You've done deep dives into both ColBERT and LLM-Foundry.
+**Question:** You've done deep dives into both ColBERT and LLM-Foundry.
 What is a key design choice in one of those libraries that you find particularly elegant or effective?

+**Answer:** As someone who is GPU-poor, my favorite ColBERT design choice

 10. Based on your experiments with sequence packing, explain to a non-expert why simply enabling BinPackCollator in LLM-Foundry can lead to context contamination.
 11. (For a Researcher role) Your "Small-scale proxies" paper summary mentions using tiny models to predict instabilities in large models.
 How would you design an experiment to test this for a novel architecture?
 12. (For a Senior MLE role) You've explored full-precision vs. mixed-precision indexing in ColBERT.
 In a production environment with a tight budget, how would you decide which to use?